themaplelab/swan/tests/README.md

 ## Testing

-These tests must be able to run on macOS **and** Linux.
 The testing scripts are WIP and we are adding features as we need them.

+Unfortunately, only single-file tests work on Linux because `unsafeFlags` has no effect on Linux.
 ### Adding tests

 If you want to add a new set of tests: